opendatamesh-initiative/odm-site-platform/docs/architecture/product-plane/registry.md

     This section describes code that is still evolving.

-The Registry service is able to interact with the [Policy](../product-plane/policy.md) Service to check the compliance of a Data Product or of a Data Product Version both at creation and update time.
+The Registry Microservice is able to interact with the [Policy](../product-plane/policy.md) Microservice to check the compliance of a Data Product or of a Data Product Version both at creation and update time.

-As shown in the dedicated section, the Policy Service stores policies that have a special tag to specify the phase in which the policy must be evaluated and whether the evaluation result is blocking or not for the phase.
+As shown in the dedicated section, the Policy Microservice stores policies that have a special tag to specify the phase in which the policy must be evaluated and whether the evaluation result is blocking or not for the phase.
 A blocking policy with a negative evaluation will lead to the failure of the relative data product phase.

 As an example, consider the existence of a few policies that check if before the creation of a Data Product Version all the names of the components are compliant with a specific naming convention.
-If the interaction with the Policy service is active, the creation of a Data Product Version with one or more components' name not compliant with the naming convention will fail returning an error from the Policy Service.
+If the interaction with the Policy Microservice is active, the creation of a Data Product Version with one or more components' name not compliant with the naming convention will fail returning an error from the Policy Microservice.

 #### Notification

-The Registry service has a [Notification](../utility-plane/notification/index.md) system based on the Observer Design Pattern.
+The Registry Microservice has a [Notification](../utility-plane/notification/index.md) system based on the Observer Design Pattern.
 On the application startup, every notification _listener_ listed in the configurations is registered and, when an event occurs, a dispatcher sends the notification to every active listener.

-The following are the events handled by the Registry Service:
+The following are the events handled by the Registry:

 * DATA_PRODUCT_CREATED
 * DATA_PRODUCT_UPDATED